OscarKjell/text/README.md

 [Extended Installation
 Guide](https://www.r-text.org/articles/Extended%20Installation%20Guide.html).

-For the text package to work, you first have to install the text-package in R, and then make it work with text required python packages.
+For the text-package to work, you first have to install the text-package in R, and then make it work with text required python packages.

-1. First install either a text-verion. (at the moment the second step only works using the development version of tet from GitHub)
+1. Install text-version (at the moment the second step only works using the development version of text from GitHub).

 [GitHub](https://github.com/) development version: